Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Research Design

 \subsection{Measurements}

 Well-being and productivity are two complementary variables of a healthy working environment.
-Not surprisingly, they are correlated~\cite{russo2020predictors}.
+Not surprisingly, they are correlated, and greater happiness can cause greater productivity~\cite{oswald2015happiness, russo2020predictors}.
 Especially in exceptional times, such as a pandemic, organizations should prioritize employees' mental and physical well-being if they want to be productive.
-On the other hand, as suggested by Russo et al.~\cite{russo2020predictors}, contributing to the organization's value is important for the sense of belonging or achieving of every developer.
-Therefore, productivity does also contribute to professionals' well-being \cite{russo2020predictors}.
+On the other hand, as suggested by Russo et al.~\cite{russo2020predictors}, contributing to the organization's value is essential for the sense of belonging or achievement of every developer.
+Therefore, productivity also contributes to professionals' well-being \cite{russo2020predictors}.

 Consequently, productivity and well-being are our two outcome variables (i.e., dependent variables).
 To identify relevant predictors (or our independent variables) of our dependent variables, we started from the insights of Russo et al.~\cite{russo2020predictors}.
-Namely, we included in this analysis only the 15 (out of 50) predictors which correlated with at least one of the outcome variables (i.e., $r {\geq} |.30|$)~\cite{russo2020predictors}.
-This was done to keep the number of predictor variables to a manageable amount.
+Namely, we included in this analysis only the 15 (out of 50) predictors which correlated with at least one of the two outcome variables (i.e., $r {\geq} |.30|$)~\cite{russo2020predictors}.
+This was done to keep the number of predictor variables to a manageable amount and to focus on the most relevant variables.

 All variables were measured using self-reported measures, which is very common in the literature~\cite{Ralph2020pandemic,russo2020gender}.
 The internal consistency of the scales was quantified with Cronbach's $\alpha$ and ranged from satisfactory to very good.
 Values above .60 and .70 are desirable for exploratory and confirmatory research, respectively~\cite{hair2013multivariate}.
+We created the composite variables by averaging all items of a scale and after reverse scoring (recoding) some items of some scales (if applicable).
+This also ensured that each scale had (often substantially) more than five response categories, so they can be treated as a continuous variable~\cite{rhemtulla2012can}.